mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_2-new-art.md

 * What are the different life insurance policies?
 * When should I buy life insurance?
 * What does life insurance cover

+___
+Congratulations, you just learned how to integrate new documents into the chatbot, enabling the chatbot to utilize these documents for more accurate and contextually relevant responses.